 Mr Theodor-Adrian Stana, electronics engineer from KTH’s astroparticle physics group supervises the electrical sub-team.

-Dr Gunnar Tibert, KTH associate professor of mechanics, supervises the attitude control and mechanical test sub-team.
+Dr Gunnar Tibert, KTH associate professor of mechanics, supervises the attitude control sub-team.

-The fourth student team consists of 18 students and a few volunteers that work in the project without receiving academic credits.
-The students are led by a management team of three persons under the student team leader, Ms Cindy Abt.
+The sixth student team consists of 10 students and a 8 volunteers that work in the project without receiving academic credits.
+The students are led by a management team of four persons under the student team leader, Ms Annam Tanveer.

-Students have mandatory plenary meetings every Thursday evening and have voluntary lunch meetings on Wednesdays.
+Students have mandatory plenary meetings every Wednesday evening.